aschamarthi/wa-cr-warp/README.md

 ## 2D Riemann Problem (Configuration 3)

-The other two codes in the repository simulate the 2D Riemann problem by using WA-3 or WA-WENO-CR schemes.
+The other two codes in the repository simulate the 2D Riemann problem by using WA-3 or WA-WENO-CR.
 Both of them work with NVIDIA Warp

 ![2D Riemann Problem — WA-3 scheme]
 <p align="center">